During the 3 years each student must acquire 180 credits (60 per year). These credits are of two types:

 The credits relative to courses and seminars are divided into these types:

 - B) Attendance to specific courses activated by the Doctorate with its own teachers (or activated by other Doctorates of the University of Genova).
 In this case 1 credit corresponds to 7 hours of lessons.
-Each student will acquire 6 to 14 credits of this type.
 There will be a final verification of knowledge (exam).
 These credits will be normally acquired in the first two years.
-You can find a list of currently activated units
+You can find below a list of currently activated units.

-- C) Attendance to seminars (at least 16 in 3 years).
-8 seminars correspond to 1 credit.
+- C) Attendance to seminars (at least 16 in 3 years), corresponding to 2 credits.
 There is no final verification of knowledge.
-It is sufficient to get the certification of attendance.
+The attendance to the seminars must be certified.